-They want to feel different, and for that they have no problem in paying whatever it takes.
+They want to feel different, and for that, they have no problem paying whatever it takes.

 The headline is telling you that this is not just any tour and it’s not for anyone.

-The copywriter has found a great way of playing with words and to attract the attention of the target audience.
+The copywriter has found a great way of playing with words and attracting prospects’ attention.